Macedonia: Risk Assessment

 - Inadequate transport infrastructures

-- Significant indebtedness of private sector (93% of GDP at end of 2014)
+- Significant indebtedness of private sector (93% of GDP at end 2014)

 - Tensions between the Slavic majority and the Albanian minority

-In 2016, the government had to revise public expenditure upwards, because of the floods.
-Although fiscal consolidation is looming in 2017, the budget balance should remain in deficit.
-Revenues are burdened by tax evasion, the scale of the informal economy and a unique income and corporation tax rate of 10%.
-On top of this, with the aim of attracting in and retaining foreign investment, these investors are offered 10-year tax exemptions and free access to public services.
-80% of public expenditure is for wages, pensions, social security transfers and debt interest and therefore offer little flexibility.
-The recurring deficit and loans contracted by nationalized companies for the construction of infrastructures are at the origin of the high and growing level of indebtedness and mainly denominated in euros.
-Nevertheless, the government is committed to complying, as of the beginning of 2017, with an extremely ambitious deficit and indebtedness ceilings of 3% and 60% respectively.
-However, the budget target seems difficult to achieve.
+The August 2016 floods and the economic downturn halted the fiscal consolidation that is set to resume in 2018.
+Improvement will be slow.
+Revenues are burdened by tax evasion, the scale of the informal economy, and a single income and corporation tax rate of 10%.
+On top of this, with the aim of attracting and retaining foreign investment, these investors are offered 10-year tax exemptions and free access to public services.
+80% of public expenditure concerns wages, pensions, social transfers, and debt interest, and offers little flexibility.
+The recurrent deficit and the sovereign guarantee of funds borrowed by public companies for the construction of infrastructures have led to significant and growing public debt, held at 69% by foreign creditors and denominated in euros, to which the local currency, the denar, is pegged.

-A disturbed political context that may put off investors
+A disturbed political scene that may put off investors